Updated December 13, 2019

 AT&T has created AT&T Mini Lounges, which are relaxing spaces where students can recharge themselves and their phones!
 Unexpectedly nestled inside our stores, shoppers can de-stress on comfy stools, charge their mobile devices and shop the latest in smartphone technology and gear.
 They can also activate new service at the AT&T Express kiosk.
 Students at Kean University in Union, NJ are the first to try out this experience.

 In our stores, you’ll also find our lifestyle pods assembling merchandise from different categories that the Gen Z consumer might use together.
 Each lifestyle pod tells a story and shares ideas on how the products might enhance the consumer’s daily life.
 Think about our wellness pods displaying yoga wear, books, scented candles, and healthy snacks.
 Our school spirit pods include tailgating supplies, fan gear like pom poms and banners, and spirit attire in school colors.
+Look for our All Things Grad pods popping up in stores in early 2020.
+They’ll feature college memorabilia, gifts, and send-off items for soon-to-be grads.

 All pods have the goal to inspire the college shopper and to enhance their life experiences rather than to simply acquire goods.“This generation is very much focused on using apparel and other goods to express their individualism.
 These lifestyle pods help fuel their creativity as they develop their unique sense of style and outlook on life,” continues Lisa Malat.